VALDORCIA: A PARADISE ON EARTH

 SAN QUIRICO, VALDORCIA

-There is another medieval small town that has gardens and cathedrals.
+There is another small medieval town that has gardens and cathedrals.
 Due to COVID restrictions, the place barely had enough tourists or even locals, but the shops and restaurants were open for a small bite.
-As I walked through the ancient streets, I discovered this great restaurant where I got a plate of Pici All’Aglione, pici, a handmade fat spaghetti served with garlic sauce, made from a mixture of smooth tomato with more garlic.
+As I walked through the ancient streets, I discovered this great restaurant where I got a plate of Pici All’Aglione, pici, a handmade, fat spaghetti served with garlic sauce, made from a mixture of smooth tomato with more garlic.

 Pici Aglione